binerogroup/documentation/storage/persistent-block-storage/extend-volume.rst

 OpenStack Terminal Client
 -------------------------

-To extend a volume using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To extend a volume by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

-- Run this command: ``openstack server list``, save the name of the instance to which the volume you want to extend is connected.
+- Run this command: ``openstack server list``, save the name of the instance having the volume you want to extend.

 - Run this command: ``openstack server volume list [NAME_OF_INSTANCE]``, replacing the name with that from previous step.